 Pediatric Acute Care Nurse Practitioner

-As part of a world-class health science center and network of interdisciplinary health care centers, the UF College of Nursing offers Pediatric Acute Care Nurse Practitioner students access to a unique variety of clinical experiences ranging from work in acute care hospitals to family practices, as well as a wealth of expert pediatric nursing faculty and technological resources.
-The UF Health Shands Hospital for Children provides Acute Care PNP students special opportunities for clinical experiences.
+As part of a world-class academic health center and network of interdisciplinary health care centers, the UF College of Nursing offers pediatric acute care nurse practitioner students access to a unique variety of clinical experiences ranging from work in acute care hospitals to family practices, as well as a wealth of expert pediatric nursing faculty and technological resources.
+The UF Health Shands Hospital for Children provides acute care PNP students special opportunities for clinical experiences.